 Knife-makers use dozens of steel types to create knife blades.
 Which one is right for you?
 We look at 10 common steels used by popular knife brands to help you select the right material for your blade.

 Three main characteristics differentiate steels from one another: corrosion resistance, hardness, and toughness.
 I won’t go into detail about those here.
-But to learn more about these and other attributes, read our related outdoors knife buyer’s guide.
+But to learn more about these and other attributes, read our related outdoor knife buyer’s guide.

 Editor’s note: This article was first published in May 2015 and was most recently updated on May 3, 2018.

 This is basically a retrofit of a very old steel, adding more carbon to the recipe of 420 (hence, the HC for “high carbon”).
 It is soft, with very low carbon content.
 And given the recipe, it has a low number of carbides, the extra-hard microcrystals in steel that provide the hardness necessary for a stable and sharp edge.

 420HC does not hold an edge well, but it is relatively stain resistant and tough.
 It’s easy to sharpen.
 There is one exception: Buck’s 420HC (Buck and only Buck) is produced using a proprietary heat treat.
 It is actually quite good, a low-cost steel that performs like a mid-price steel.